vrk-kpa/X-Road/doc/EnvironmentalMonitoring/Monitoring-messages.md

 ### Request

 Fetching security server metrics uses the X-Road protocol.
-The `getSecurityServerMetrics` request requires a `securityServer` header element as specified by [PR-TARGETSS] so that the request can be routed to a specific security server.
+The `getSecurityServerMetrics` request requires a `securityServer` header element as specified by Security Server targeting extension for the X-Road protocol 4.0 \[[PR-TARGETSS](#Ref_PR-TARGETSS)\] so that the request can be routed to a specific security server.

 ```xml
 <SOAP-ENV:Envelope